epicabsol/aobaker/readme.md

 Screenshot: (The model is the Nomad from Mass Effect: Andromeda, after separating out shared materials)
 ![Screenshot](/screenshot.PNG)

-It can bake AO, but the UI is still heavily WIP and it cannot save the generated maps.
+AOBaker can bake AO and save the resulting textures, but the UI is still heavily WIP and the bakes currently aren't bled around the borders.

 Task List:
 ----------